 Kombucha is an amazing drink.
 Sales are projected to reach US $6.2 Billion by 2026 - as stated by 2019 MarketWatch, and this sales growth was all done strictly by word of mouth.
 I have watched it grow and I've also witnessed the major soda beverage companies start to lose their credibility and hit a 30-year low in sales as people wake up to how much harm drinking large amounts of soda pop can cause.
 As sales declined on soda pop, and kombucha and other healthier alternatives began to surge, I started seeing articles popping up about kombucha being harmful.
 Check out my article on this: Is Kombucha Good For You.
 I always think you should find your own guidance about what is best for you and that includes advice from me.
 I want nothing more than for you to gain confidence in your own ability to discern what is best.
 You'll feel it inside and something will resonate within you.
 Your life experience will show you what's best.
-I'm just going to share with you what has worked for me and share my experiences of the last twenty years of making and drinking these cultured foods.
-I've been on a journey of discovery and not a week goes by where I don't learn something new about microbes, probiotics, and all they do for us.
+I'm just going to share with you what has worked for me and share my experiences of the last twenty-one years of making and drinking these cultured foods.
+I've been on a journey of discovery and not a week goes by where I don't learn something new about microbes and probiotics, and all they do for us.
 Kombucha is a wonderful replacement for pop and here are a few reasons I drink it every day.

 10 Reasons I Drink Kombucha

-Detoxing from addictive substances:
+Detoxing from addictive substances

 Many years ago, I was addicted to unhealthy foods and beverages.
 Kombucha helped me replace the addictive quality of diet pop and highly processed foods.
 Nothing else worked to detox me from those addictive chemicals that kept me craving these foods and harming the cells of my body.
 It was kombucha that assisted my liver in detoxing me and allowing me to crave healthy foods and drinks.
 Addictions and cravings for unhealthy foods and drinks will become a thing of the past as you create new microbes that make you crave healthy foods.

-No need for deodorant:
+No need for deodorant

 If I consistently consume about 16 ounces of kombucha daily, I don't need deodorant.
 If I quit drinking kombucha, then the body odor comes back.
 It seems to be something specifically in kombucha that helps me cleanse from these odor-causing bacteria.
 Consequently, I keep drinking it and never have to use deodorants loaded with harmful chemicals that can be hard on your immune system.
 Sweat is actually odorless; but when it's combined with certain bacteria, it can begin to smell.
 I've had several people tell me that they've experienced kombucha helping with body odor.